This program is offering reduced tuition.

 Mayo's program is a Center for Nursing Education and Testing (C-NET)-verified program that meets the Nephrology Nursing Certification Commission's certification training requirements for hemodialysis technicians.

 Graduates must obtain national certification within 18 months of being hired into and working in the hemodialysis patient care setting.

 For the majority of the program, your learning schedule includes online class time.
-Lab days are on Tuesdays, with clinicals scheduled throughout the remainder of the week, including possible weekends.
+Lab days are on Mondays, with clinicals scheduled throughout the remainder of the week, including possible weekends.
 Hours vary for each rotation.

 Twice a year, Mayo Clinic School of Health Sciences admits up to six students to the Clinical Hemodialysis Technician Program.
 This ensures that you receive tailored instruction and a comprehensive educational experience.